openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronROIFeatureExtractor_6.md

     * **Description**: *pyramid_scales* enlists `image_size / layer_size[l]` ratios for pyramid layers `l=1,...,L`,
     where `L` is the number of pyramid layers, and `image_size` refers to network's input image.
-Note that pyramid's largest layer may have smaller size than input image, e.g. `image_size` is 640 in the XML example below.
+Note that pyramid's largest layer may have smaller size than input image, e.g. `image_size` is `800 x 1344` in the XML example below.
     * **Range of values**: a list of positive integer numbers
     * **Type**: int[]
     * **Default value**: None